 Something of a melancholy tale, The Bookshop is ultimately about more than just a bookshop.
 It’s a story about morals, about our treatment of others, about life in a small village and the consequential issues and intricacies that arise.
 A compelling, quick, and dark read, The Bookshop is clear evidence of Penelope Fitzgerald’s ability to weave a subtle and poignant story that will stay with its readers long after the last page has been closed.

-About The Bookshop
+The Bookshop Synopsis

 In 1959 Florence Green, a kindhearted widow with a small inheritance, risks everything to open a bookshop – the only bookshop – in the seaside town of Hardborough.
 By making a success of a business so impractical, she invites the hostility of the town’s less prosperous shopkeepers.
 By daring to enlarge her neighbors’ lives, she crosses Mrs. Gamart, the local arts doyenne.
 Florence’s warehouse leaks, her cellar seeps, and the shop is apparently haunted.
 Only too late does she begin to suspect the truth: a town that lacks a bookshop isn’t always a town that wants one.